The following action steps provide ideas to help keep employees engaged at work and with one another:

 - Transform your learning into action.

-Use the Action Planning worksheet available through Academic Impressions [login required] to reflect on what your learned and identify specific actions you can take in the next 30 days to put your learning to practical use at work.
+Use the Tools for Reflecting on Professional Development [login required] to reflect on what your learned and identify specific actions you can take in the next 30 days to put your learning to practical use at work.

 - Through a continuous learning mindset, you can find opportunities to develop and grow through day-to-day assignments, challenging work-related projects, webinars and other targeted seminars, and digital learning platforms such as LinkedIn Learning and Academic Impressions.
 Consider these 7 reasons why continuous learning is important.